-130424 1 credit Grades 11, 12 Code: ATE

-Prerequisite: Advanced Design Applications (may be taken concurrently)
+130424 Grades 11, 12 1 credit Prerequisite: Advanced Design Applications (may be taken concurrently)

 There are fundamental principles that impact human thinking and actions when engaged in the process of designing technological products.
-A combination of personal qualities such as creativity and resourcefulness and design constraints imposed by numerous factors are employed in this course to create new or refined technologies.
+A combination of personal gualities such as creativity and resourcefulness and design constraints imposed by numerous factors are employed in this course to create new or refined technologies.
 The four units of study are Principles of Design, Engineering Resources, Engineering Design Process, and Project Management.
 May use drill and saw.